PlainIntricacy/ASMS/README.txt

 9) You can now access all your maintenance software via the ASMS.bat file
 10) You can schedule regular system maintenance with ASMS by using it with Windows Task Scheduler

+If you have issues opening the ASMS.bat file (UAC, admin privileges), run the file as an administrator (right click on ASMS.bat and select "Run as administrator")

 To uninstall ASMS, simply delete the ASMS folder from your computer.
 For a complete removal, also uninstall Ninite, CCleaner, Malwarebytes AntiMalware and GeForce Experience.